 Today’s post continues the series I wrote for my decorative resin flooring brand, Floorchef, which was aimed at helping architects, interior designers and other specifiers avoid common flooring specification headaches.

 If you know what type of resin flooring technology you need, there are a few points

 I’d like to tag on about on resin flooring marketing that can save you some big headaches.

 Firstly, we might be talking about resin flooring here, but the famous “oils aint oils” line could never be more appropriate.

 Many are lured by the charms of a cheaper price, but in the world of resin flooring there’s generally good reason why some products

 Secondly, you can be swamped with confusing numbers based on all sorts of test results.
+You can read more in a separate post on misleading epoxy flooring test results here.
 While these help paint the picture of what certain products are capable of, don’t let them blind you to what you really need.
 For example, a resin floor with 95MPa compression strength may sound mighty impressive, but is it really necessary for a department store?
-In reality it’s a big overkill considering most concrete compression strengths are less than 45MPa anyway.
+In reality, it’s a big overkill considering most concrete compression strengths are less than 45MPa anyway.
 Don’t fall into the trap of making decisions based only on a set of theoretical numbers and always try to balance out the selection process by seeking examples of the product in service.